sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 *  clear those alarms once current state of a particular condition is recovered (by comparing against the stored state).

 ## 5.2 eventd warm boot
-Records from applications are stored in a table of type ProducerTable, called EVENTPUBSUB.
+Records from applications are stored in a table, called EVENTPUBSUB.
 By using table of type ProducerTable, records that are being written will be queued when the subscriber (eventd) is down.

 This is in contrast to notification producer/consumer tables which causes incoming records getting lost.